mykytacherniak/Depixelizer-Neural-Network/README.md

 ### Collecting Images

 1. Collect images for the dataset.
 Ensure the images are in JPEG format and do not exceed 250kB each.
-2. Create a subset of these images and place them in the `data/training_subset/` directory.
+2. Place them in the `data/training/` directory.

 ### Preprocessing